Case Study: Interface Management Helps

 Interface Management Case Study – Oil & Gas Project Finishes On Schedule

-This interface management case study examines how a completed oil & gas project used interface management to overcome major hurdles and complete on time.
+This interface management case study examines how a completed major capital project used interface management to overcome major hurdles and complete on time.
 The case study will illustrate how interface management was used to enhance other project management disciplines and keep the project on time despite the following challenges:

 - Contractor Turnover